penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-aws-s3/README.md

 - Creates an S3 bucket for storing Terraform/OpenTofu state files
 - Configures IAM roles and policies for Scalr to access these resources via OIDC
 - Automatically detects and uses existing OIDC provider or creates a new one
-- Provides a ready-to-use curl command to create the storage profile in Scalr
+- Provides instructions for using the Scalr CLI to create the storage profile in Scalr

-## Requirements

-- Forked AWS provider (scalr/aws)
-- TLS provider
-- Random provider
-- An AWS account with appropriate permissions
-- A Scalr account
-- AWS CLI configured with appropriate permissions
-- `jq` command-line tool installed

 ## Usage